oponyx/40HzGen/README.md

 :warning: **warning:This device will flash/strobe the light!
 Don't use it next to individuals with epilepsy!** :warning:

 :warning: **The research has not been tested and has not been proven to work on humans!
-Use it on your own risk!** :warning:
+Use it at your own risk!** :warning:

 # 40HzGen